mushipeas/sb-recipes/README.md

 ## TODO:

+- Update to SB3
 - Add tests for Thymeleaf templates
-- Full front-end testing using Selenium
+- Add testContainers and sample data set for testing